Ready to elevate, expand and breathe new life into your WIP? Jody

 Three strand plot lines: Weave the strands like braid.
 Physical

-—overcoming major outward barriers or defeating an antagonist.
+plot—overcoming major outward barriers or defeating an antagonist.
 Emotional plot—working through inward issues for character growth.
 Relational plot—conflict between 2 major characters, particularly critical in

 romances.